 Jody has been involved in the hunting and hospitality industry for more than ten years.
 Her service is to see that each guest has an enjoyable and relaxing experience by taking care of all the "little details" for you.
 Our goal at Eagle Pass Lodge is to treat you like family.
 Contact Jody at 605-943-5666.

-Clint Fischer and Riley Hesterman will be your hunting guides for this season.
-This will be Clint’s tenth season at Eagle Pass Lodge and Riley’s fourth.
+Riley Hesterman and Cody Shoultz will be your hunting guides for this season.
 Both realize the importance of their job and perform it very well.
 Guests can expect the guides to be cheerful and encouraging while in the field.
 Their first priority is to make sure everyone has a safe hunt and they will respectfully make adjustments during the hunt to insure that.
-Clint and Riley will work their dogs from side to side ahead of the hunters to flush the pheasants.
-Expect a loud “Rooster!!” cry from the guides when their dogs flush a long tailed ringneck and hopefully you will hear them say “Nice Shot!” as the dogs retrieve your kill.
-They will also identify the hens with a similar shout and hopefully you won’t have to sign their “Hen Killer” vest by mistakenly shooting one.
-Back at the lodge, Clint and Riley like to continue their service by bore-cleaning and wiping down all of the guest’s guns before locking them up for the evening.
+Riley and Cody will work their dogs from side to side ahead of the hunters to flush the pheasants.
+Expect a loud "Rooster!!" cry from the guides when their dogs flush a long tailed ringneck and hopefully you will hear them say "Nice Shot!" as the dogs retrieve your kill.
+They will also identify the hens with a similar shout and hopefully you won’t have to sign their "Hen Killer" vest by mistakenly shooting one.
+Back at the lodge, Cody and Riley like to continue their service by bore-cleaning and wiping down all of the guest's guns before locking them up for the evening.

 Steve Munger will serve as your event host and hunting bus driver.
 With over 50 years of experience in the field he knows what it takes to have an enjoyable, safe and productive hunt.
 After dropping the guides, dogs and "Walkers" off at one end of the field, Steve will take the "Blockers" to the other end and position them in what he thinks are the most likely flight paths.
 His retriever will be on alert for any retrieves to be made for the blockers.
 Steve farms the crops at Eagle Pass Lodge so he has first-hand knowledge of where the pheasants like to hang out and what crops they like to feed on during different weather conditions.